Viblast/ios-pdn-sdk/README.md

 ### Project setup
-Let's assume you have an existing (or you've just created) XCode project.
+Let's assume you have an existing (or you've just created) XCode project..

 Unzip ...
 Drag and drop the unzipped content in your project.